akka/alpakka-kafka/docs/src/main/paradox/producer.md

 The `ProducerMessage.PassThroughMessage` allows to let an element pass through a Kafka flow without producing a new message to a Kafka topic.
 This is primarily useful with Kafka commit offsets and transactions, so that these can be committed without producing new messages.

-As a convenience, `ProducerMessage.Message` has a `filter` method that mimics the stream filter method.

 Scala
 : @@ snip [dummy](../../test/scala/sample/scaladsl/ProducerExample.scala) { #passThroughMessage }